Visme vs Canva for Presentations 2026: Which One Actually Wins?

 • Your presentations regularly include charts, graphs, maps, or data tables

-• You need to share presentations online and track who viewed them
+• You need to share presentations online and want to track who viewed them

 • Interactivity matters — hotspots, clickable menus, embedded forms